dbssn/DMML2019_Team_Microsoft/README.md

 - _1_augmentation.ipynb :_ This file is the concretisation of the data augmentation possibilities which were presented above.
 - _2_complementary_EDA.ipynb :_ This file contains complementary exploratory data analysis which provides an insight on the data that will be used for this project.
 This includes map visualisation, histograms, etc.
 - _3_prediction.ipynb :_ All the models tested are regrouped in this file.
 After normalising and encoding the data, several models were tested and assessed.
 This includes : decision tree, random forest, kNN, logistic regression.
+- _4_conclusion_remarks.ipynb :_ This notebook contains the conclusions and remarks for this project as well as the video and contributions from the team members.

 ## Post-feedback remarks (2019, November 18) :